Figuerism: Parties

-The political tradition of the National Liberation Party is known as "liberationism" (liberacionismo) and should not be confused with Figuerism, although this is one of the most important trends, different tendencies not always friendly with each other, such as arismo (linked to the Arias Sánchez family) and mongismo (to the Araya-Monge family), coexist within the PLN.
+The political tradition of the National Liberation Party is known as "liberationism" (liberacionismo) and should not be confused with Figuerism, although Figuerism is a faction within liberationism.
+Different factions exist within the PLN, which are not always friendly with each other, such as arismo (linked to the Arias Sánchez family) and mongismo (linked to the Araya-Monge family).

-Both Figueres Ferrer and his son José María Figueres Olsen were presidents of the Republic through the PLN.
-Other figures such as former deputy and former first lady Karen Olsen Beck and Figueres Ferrer's daughter, Muni Figueres, are still PLN members.
+Both Figueres Ferrer and his son, José María Figueres Olsen, were presidents of the Republic, representing the PLN.
+Other figures, such as former deputy and former first lady, Karen Olsen Beck, and Figueres Ferrer's daughter, Muni Figueres, are still PLN members.

-PLN's main rival, the Citizens' Action Party was founded by different personalities largely from the PLN, PAC has/had among its members personalities close to the figure, as one of its founders was writer Alberto Cañas Escalante who was close to Figueres Ferrer and former first lady Josette Altmann Borbón who was his daughter-in-law and wife of Figueres Olsen.
-Another figuerista is President Luis Guillermo Solís Rivera who left the PLN for the PAC following the disagreement with the support of the party to CAFTA.
-Solís Rivera used to belong to the figuerista trend along with Mariano Figueres Olsen (also Figueres Ferrer's son and president of the Patriotic Alliance party) and both left the ranks of the PLN at the same time, adhering to different but allied parties.
+PLN's main rival, the Citizens' Action Party, was founded by a variety of individuals, many of whom originated from the PLN.
+PAC counts among its members various figueristas, such as writer Alberto Cañas Escalante, one of its founders, who was close to Figueres Ferrer, and Josette Altmann Borbón, former first lady, who was Figueres Ferrer's daughter-in-law and wife of Figueres Olsen.
+Another figuerista is President Luis Guillermo Solís Rivera, who left the PLN for the PAC over the PLN'S support of CAFTA.
+Mariano Figueres Olsen (Figueres Ferrer's son and leader of the Patriotic Alliance party) left the PLN at the same time as Solis Rivera; they joined different, but allied, parties.